mkratky/docparser/README.md

       where you need to replace the value ##COMPARTMENT_OCID## with your compartment ocid
    #### Click Create

- In OCI console Go the menu
+ In OCI console Go to the menu
    #### Identity & Security
     Policies
    Check that you are in the right compartment
    #### Click Create Policy
       Name: docs-fn-policy
       Description: docs-fn-policy